e271828e/Flight.jl/docs/notes/design/framework_spec.md

 itself: under scoped multipliers a component author *cannot* know their absolute rate — it does not exist until composition.

-### 8.6 Event iteration at boundaries: to quiescence, once per event
+### 8.6 Event iteration at boundaries: to quiescence, budgeted

 Resolves the question deferred in [§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries).
-At each boundary, the event phase **iterates**: rounds of *(re-run the boundary sweep → evaluate all guards → fire the eligible events, at most one per component, each `handler → project`)* until a round fires nothing, under the rule that **each declared event fires at most once per boundary**.
+At each boundary, the event phase **iterates**: rounds of *(re-run the boundary sweep → evaluate all guards → fire the eligible events, at most one per component, each `handler → project`)* until a round fires nothing, under the rule that **each declared event fires at most `firing_budget` times per boundary** — a `Simulation` deployment keyword, an integer ≥ 1 defaulting to **4**.
+Eligibility within the boundary is an edge like any other, read against the event's **last-observed sample** rather than against the boundary's entry prior: the sample is initialized from the prior when the boundary opens and refreshed every round, so an event is eligible in a round when that round observes its predicate holding and the last observation before it was not-holding.
+A predicate that simply keeps holding therefore fires once;
+a predicate genuinely falsified and re-enabled inside the boundary — its effect reverted by another handler's cascade — fires again, at this boundary, against a fresh sweep (row 181).

 **Why iterate.** Under a single pass, a cascade of N logically-simultaneous transitions (supervisor FSM → subordinate FSM → …) completes in N steps: latency N·h,